MatthewReid854/reliability/docs/Creating and plotting distributions.rst

 -   median
 -   mode
 -   plot() - plots all functions (PDF, CDF, SF, HF, CHF).
 No additional arguments are accepted.
 -   PDF() - plots the probability density function.
-Plotting keywords (such as xlabel, title, color) are accepted and used.
-If not specified they are preset.
 -   CDF() - plots the cumulative distribution function.
-Plotting keywords (such as xlabel, title, color) are accepted and used.
-If not specified they are preset.
 -   SF() - plots the survival function (also known as reliability function).
-Plotting keywords (such as xlabel, title, color) are accepted and used.
-If not specified they are preset.
 -   HF() - plots the hazard function.
-Plotting keywords (such as xlabel, title, color) are accepted and used.
-If not specified they are preset.
 -   CHF() - plots the cumulative hazard function.
-Plotting keywords (such as xlabel, title, color) are accepted and used.
-If not specified they are preset.
 -   quantile() - Calculates the quantile (time until a fraction has failed) for a given fraction failing.
 Also known as 'b' life where b5 is the time at which 5% have failed.
 Eg. dist.quantile(0.05) will give the b5 life.
 -   AICc() - Akaike Information Criterion - This is a goodness of fit measure that is used by Fitters.Fit_Everything to compare goodness of fit.
 Input requires a list of the x-values for which to calculate the AICc.
 -   BIC() - Bayesian Information Criterion - This is a goodness of fit measure that is used by Fitters.Fit_Everything to compare goodness of fit.
 Input requires a list of the x-values for which to calculate the BIC.